houchangsheng/DMatrix/README.md

 # DMatrix
-- Toward Fast and Accurate Queries in Graph Stream Summarization
+- DMatrix: Toward Fast and Accurate Queries in Graph Stream

 ## DMatrix_IPtrace and TCM_IPtrace
 - Sketch interface for IP-Trace data